Moldova

 Overview

 Both exposure and transmission of HIV are subject to prosecution as long as the person living with HIV is aware of their diagnosis, or has reason to believe they could have HIV, and their behaviour could result in HIV transmission.
-Disclosure and consent from the HIV-negative partner can preclude criminal liability.

 In addition, Transnistria – a breakaway state internationally recognised as part of Moldova – has its own HIV-specific criminal law.
-Under Article 119 of its Criminal Code, HIV exposure or transmission are punishable by up to 5 years imprisonment.
+Under Article 119 of its Criminal Code, HIV exposure or transmission are punishable by up to five years’ imprisonment.
 Disclosure of HIV and consent from the HIV-negative partner can constitute a defence against criminal liability.
+We are not aware of any HIV criminalisation cases in Transnistria to date.

 Laws